Ningaloo Wildlife Calendar

-Fishing is fantastic year round in Exmouth and Coral Bay.
+Fishing is fantastic year round off both Exmouth and Coral Bay.
 There are over 30 different game fish species to be found off the Ningaloo Coast, including all six Australian billfish species.
 As a result, the Ningaloo region is recognised not only as the premier game fishing destination in Western Australia but also one of the finest destinations on the planet.
-Don’t miss the week-long Gamex Game Fishing Tournament, held in March each year.
+Don’t miss the week-long GAMEX Game Fishing Tournament, held in March each year.

 Exmouth and Coral Bay provide an opportunity of a lifetime – to swim with the majestic whale shark.
-Whale sharks generally arrive just after the second coral spawning in April and remain until mid August.
+Whale sharks generally arrive around March and remain until mid August.
 They congregate along the Ningaloo Reef to feed on microscopic creatures known as zooplankton, offering this unique opportunity to snorkel with the world's biggest fish.
-Don’t miss the Whale Shark Festival, held in May each year.
+Don’t miss the Ningaloo Whaleshark Festival, held on the last weekend of May each year.

 Manta Rays.
 Year Round.

 Manta rays can be seen year round at Coral Bay or generally between May to November in Exmouth.
-They migrate in huge schools and snorkellers and divers can take this opportunity to swim and interact with these playful creatures.
+They often congregate into large packs, allowing snorkellers the incredible opportunity to swim and interact with these playful creatures.

 Humpback Whales.
 June to November.